Logo

 As a Catholic school kid living in the Bible belt South, I grew up as a religious minority.
 When I was invited to attend an interfaith conference in Jordan, therefore, I didn't feel intimidated until I realized I had landed in a Muslim country where 96 percent of the population was celebrating the month of Ramadan.

-I knew nothing about Ramadan, a monthlong practice during which Muslims fast from sunup to sundown as a sign of submission to God, which in 2009 stretches from late August to late September.
+I knew nothing about Ramadan, a monthlong practice during which Muslims fast from sunup to sundown as a sign of submission to God.
 The fast includes all food and drink, even water, and its purpose is to cleanse Muslims of impurities, both physical and spiritual.

 I knew about fasting, of course, from not eating candy during Lent, and inflated with a new form of Catholic pride, I decided not to be outdone by the Muslim women whose company I was sharing.